codio/knowledge/source/instructors/admin/organization/llms.rst

 When keys are added, you can enable use of the key in a course.
 See :ref:`Course LLMs <course_llm>`

-LLM Organisation Usage
+LLM Organization Usage
 ----------------------

     .. image:: /img/llm_org_usage.png
        :alt: LLMs Usage

+..
+Note::  The names showing in this screenshot are example names

 Usage will be shown for:

 - Daily, weekly, monthly and annual usage
-- Daily and monthly top 10 usage users by course
+- Daily and monthly top 10 consumers by course
 - Each course total usage

 ..
-Note:: The shown values are estimates and may not always be exactly accurate.
+Note:: The values shown are estimates and may not reflect the exact numbers.